Skip to content

 What every seller update should include

 A good seller update does not need to be long.
 It needs to be clear.
+Buyer-facing follow-up lives in the lead follow-up templates.

 • Actual activity: showings, inquiries, offers, or the lack of them.